WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/install_tros.md

 ---
 # 1.2 apt installation and upgrade

-This section introduces how to use apt to install TogetheROS.Bot on Horizon RDK and X86 platforms.
+This section introduces how to use apt to install TogetheROS.Bot on Horizon RDK and X86.

-## Horizon RDK platform
+## Horizon RDK

 Prerequisites